monaamo278/fashion-mnist-classification/README.md

 # Fashion MNIST Classification with Neural Networks

 This project implements a neural network-based classifier for the Fashion MNIST dataset using **TensorFlow Keras**.
-The goal is is to classify images of fashion items into 10 categories.
+The goal is to classify images of fashion items into 10 categories.

 ---